You can do more than volunteer. You can help rewrite a story.

 Join us for an immersive experience where you'll spend one-on-one time with these incredible storytellers.

 When you participate in a New Lens Travel program, you get to...

-Partner up with a local storyteller.
-We'll pair you with a local reporter, photojournalist, documentary filmmaker or other media expert who is creatively working to change the pity-focused narrative we hear about Africa.
+Partner up with a local storyteller who is working to change the pity-focused narrative we hear about Africa.

-Use storytelling as a tool to learn about social issues, culture and community development.
-Working with a journalist, you’re bound to cross paths with everyone from farmers and market women to politicians.
+Use storytelling as a tool to learn about social issues and community development.

 Rewrite the story.
 Use your experiences to let the world know that Africa is so much more than a poverty-stricken continent that makes a good backdrop for safaris and Facebook profile photos.